DPDK/dpdk/doc/guides/cryptodevs/scheduler.rst

   mode parameter values are specified in the "Cryptodev Scheduler Modes Overview" section.

+* mode_param: Specify the mode-specific parameter.
+Some scheduling modes may be initialized with specific parameters other than the default ones, such as the **threshold** packet size of **packet-size-distr** mode.
+This parameter fulfills the purpose.

 * ordering: Specify the status of the crypto operations ordering feature.
   The value of this parameter can be "enable" or "disable".
 This feature is disabled by default.